PatBall1/detectree2/docs/source/contributing.rst

 From the `Mypy docs <http://mypy-lang.org/>`_:

     Mypy is an optional static type checker for Python that aims to combine the benefits of dynamic (or 'duck') typing and static typing.
 Mypy combines the expressive power and convenience of Python with a powerful type system and compile-time type checking.

+The general idea is to add typing to functions that are most frequently used.
+It is not necessary to apply across the entire codebase.

 The `mypy` syntax adopted in Detectree2 supports python3.7 and above, but could be updated as the project moves towards more modern python3 (I see no reason not to adopt python 3.10). `mypy` will attempt to type check all third-party libraries - which might not be desirable.
 It is possible to install stubs for third-party libraries (i.e. ``pandas``, ``openCV``) if type-checking is desired, but it is easier to suppress all missing import errors libraries by adding  ``ignore_missing_imports = True`` in ``setup.cfg``.